sockeqwe/Instantiator/README.md

 When talking about Instantiator can create an instance of any class for you, I'm referring on data class or POJOs, not mock functionality.

 It doesn't use any black magic.
-It uses reflection and invokes primary (public) constructors.
+It uses reflection and invokes the public primary constructors.
 If there is no public primary constructor available, then Instantiator cannot instantiate it.

 ## Usage